el valle de anton, panama, panama golden toads el valle de anton birdwatching

 The lush, verdant forest that surrounds El Valle is home to an extraordinary number of tropical bird species, making El Valle one of Panama’s most desirable and frequented destinations for birders.
-Over 350 different species have been recorded including 5 toucan, 6 parrot, and 25 humminbird species.
+Over 350 different species have been documented, including five toucan, six parrot, and twenty-five hummingbird species.
 Non-birders will enjoy the “El Macho” waterfall and ziplining, Cerro Gaital and Sleeping Indian hiking trails, Nispero Nursery, and other attractions.

 For those driving, it takes approximately one hour on the Pan-American Highway to reach the turn-off for El Valle—the turnoff is marked by a sign.
 Turn right, and continue for the remaining 17.4 miles (28 km).
 It is a beautiful, well-maintained road that winds through the countryside.
 The trip from Panama City takes about 1.5 - 2 hours.